azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 ***Note:***

-Compressed audio is supported (e.g., MP3s), see [here](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/how-to-use-codec-compressed-audio-input-streams),
+Compressed audio is also supported (e.g., MP3s), see [here](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/how-to-use-codec-compressed-audio-input-streams),

 Besides that, the speech-to-text API expects audio with the following specifics:
 * 16-bit WAV format with PCM or OGG format with OPUS